alschroe/AzureIoTHack/00_raspberrypi_setup.md

 1. Insert the micro SD card into your local machine.
 1. Under *SD Card* click *CHOOSE SD CARD* and make sure you select the right storage space that represents your micro SD card.
 1. After that hit *WRITE*.
 This will flash the OS to your micro SD card.
 It might take a moment.
 After that hit *CONTINUE*
 1. Now we want to set up our SSH connection.
 There are other options to this.
 But ours will be fast, uncomplicated and replicable in real world cases.
-In the folder *raspberrypi_setup* in this repo you will find two files.
+In the folder *raspberrypi_ssh* in this repo you will find two files.
 The *wpa_supplicant.conf* file contains all the information your Pi needs to connect to your home network.
 Open it and enter your network name and password.
 Don't forget to save the changes.
 The other file is called *ssh* - without file extension.
 This file will automatically enable SSH on your Pi.
     You will need to very shortly remove the micro SD card and insert it again into your local machine.
 Then access the boot folder on your micro SD card and paste the two files in them.
 Eject the SD card securely.
 1. Instert the micro SD card into your Raspberry Pi.
 1. Now first connect your desktop monitor, your keyboard and your mouse to the Raspberry Pi.